kfirbreger/Kfir-Breger-Blog/src/theming-a-form-in-drupal-6.md

 Title:Theming a form in Drupal 6
 Date: 2010-02-23 13:07:19
-Tags: drupal, form api, Me, php, theming
+Tags: drupal, form api, php, theming

 Form theming in drupal 6 is quite flexible.
 One of the nicest tricks is the ability to theme the form in stages.
 Calling drupal_render on a part of the